qualabs/video-headline/CONTRIBUTING.md

 4. In the player/templates/player/index.html template, change the names of the CSS and JS files to which the template points.
 5. Test in Videoheadline to ensure that the player is working correctly.

-#### Important Notes:

-When modifying the player, ensure that it continues working in IE 11 on Windows 10 and 8.1.
-It doesn´t work on Windows 7 with IE 11.

-### How to build the docker

 ### How to run the tests

 To run the tests, follow the steps below: